denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 fi
 ```

 After the `CloudFormation` stack is successfully created, the script checks its status every 30 seconds.
 If the status returns `CREATE_COMPLETE`, the stack was created successfully, and the script proceeds to the next steps.
-However, if the status is neither `CREATE_IN_PROGRESS` nor `CREATE_COMPLETE`, it likely indicates an error, and the script will exit with an error code and stop execution.
+However, if the status is neither `CREATE_IN_PROGRESS` nor `CREATE_COMPLETE`, it indicates an error, and the script will exit with an error code and stop execution.

 ```
   if [ "$WAIT_FOR_STACK" != 'false' ]; then